 Even if we do acquire additional product candidates or produce proprietary NCEs, we can give no assurance that we will be able to develop and commercialize them as marketable drugs, on our own or in collaboration with others.
-Before we generate any revenues from PH94B, PH10, AV-101 or additional acquired or licensed products candidates or any NCEs, we or our potential collaborators must complete preclinical and clinical development programs, submit clinical and manufacturing data to the FDA, qualify a third party CDMO, receive regulatory approval in one or more jurisdictions, satisfy the FDA that our CDMO is capable of manufacturing the product in compliance with cGMP, build a commercial organization, make substantial investments and undertake significant marketing efforts ourselves or in partnership with others.
+Before we generate any revenues from PH94B, PH10, AV-101 or additional acquired or licensed products candidates or any NCEs, we or our potential collaborators must complete preclinical and clinical development programs, submit clinical and manufacturing data to the FDA, qualify a third party CMO, receive regulatory approval in one or more jurisdictions, satisfy the FDA that our CMO is capable of manufacturing the product in compliance with cGMP, build a commercial organization, make substantial investments and undertake significant marketing efforts ourselves or in partnership with others.
 We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.

-If CardioSafe 3D fails to predict accurately and efficiently the cardiac effects, both toxic and nontoxic, of potential NCEs, then VistaStem's programs will be adversely affected.
+If CardioSafe 3D fails to predict accurately and efficiently the cardiac effects, both toxic and nontoxic, of drug rescue candidates and drug rescue NCEs, then our drug rescue programs will be adversely affected.

-Success of our subsidiary, VistaStem, is partly dependent on its ability to use CardioSafe 3D to identify and predict, accurately and efficiently, the potential toxic and nontoxic cardiac effects of potential NCEs.
-If CardioSafe 3D is not capable of providing physiologically relevant and clinically predictive information regarding human cardiac biology, our business may be adversely affected.
+Success of our subsidiary, VistaStem, is partly dependent on our ability to use CardioSafe 3D to identify and predict, accurately and efficiently, the potential toxic and nontoxic cardiac effects of drug rescue candidates and drug rescue NCEs.
+If CardioSafe 3D is not capable of providing physiologically relevant and clinically predictive information regarding human cardiac biology, our business will be adversely affected.